LemonBoy/ldm/README.md

 -------
 ldm expects a config file at /etc/conf.d/ldm which contains your user uid and gid.
 Don't be scared, it's just a matter of writing down 2 lines using your favourite editor.
+Optionally you can add your executables as callbacks for mount / onmount / change events.

 ```
 USER_GID=<output of `id -g` ran from your user>
 USER_UID=<output of `id -u` ran from your user>

+ON_MOUNT=<path to executable>
+ON_CHANGE=<path to executable>
+ON_UMOUNT=<path to executable>
 ```

 That's all, I said it was easy!